-- NOTE: The factorydefaults command is not supported on IBM PowerPC CNAs. - NOTE: After a successful factory reset on LPe35000-series, LPe32000-series, LPe31000-series, or LPe16000-series adapters, the adapter is offline.
+NOTE: After a successful factory reset on LPe35000-series, LPe32000-series, LPe31000-series, or LPe16000-series adapters, the adapter is offline.
 Perform an immediate reboot to complete the reset and return the adapter to full functionality.
-An LPe12000-series adapter is online after the reset is complete and does not require a reboot. - ATTENTION: Do not restore the factory defaults on an FC adapter that is being used to boot from SAN.
-The restore command might cause a loss of connectivity to the SAN and possible loss of data.
+An LPe12000-series adapter is online after the reset is complete and does not require a reboot.

+ATTENTION: Do not restore the factory defaults on an FC adapter that is being used to boot from SAN.
+The factorydefaults command might cause a loss of connectivity to the SAN and possible loss of data.
 To restore the factory defaults on an FC adapter, make sure the adapter is not currently being used to boot from SAN.
-There are two ways to perform this action: - Move the adapter on which you want to restore the defaults to a non-boot-from-SAN host, and perform the restore defaults command from there. - If the host with the restore defaults target adapter is also hosting other boot-from-SAN adapters, carry out a boot from SAN using one of the other boot-from-SAN adapters.
-The factory defaults can now be restored on the intended target adapter, because it is not being actively used for boot from SAN.
+There are two ways to perform this action:

+- Move the adapter on which you want to restore the defaults to a non-boot-from-SAN host, and perform the restore defaults command from there. - If the host with the restore defaults target adapter is also hosting other boot-from-SAN adapters, carry out a boot from SAN using one of the other boot-from-SAN adapters.
+The factory defaults can now be restored on the intended target adapter because it is not being actively used for boot from SAN.